serverless/blog/posts/2017-04-12-serverless-v1.11.0.md

 We're proud to announce that we've just released v1.11 of the Serverless Framework!

-Let's take a look at all the new features.
+Let's take a look at all the new features and improvements.

 ## Highlights of 1.11.0